hbctraining/main/GitHub_HTML_reference.md

 ## General formatting

 The first few subsections will discuss formatting that can easily be done in GitHub Markdown.
-However, if you are working within a larger HTML code chunk it is best to use HTML formatting, thus we need to discuss these essential formatting tools in HTML.
+However, ***if you are working within a larger HTML code chunk it is best to use HTML formatting for all parts of that HTML code chunk***, thus we need to discuss these essential formatting tools in HTML.

 ### Bold `<b>`